renovatebot/renovate/docs/usage/docker.md

 #### Google Container Registry

-Assume you are running Google Cloud plus GitLab CI and are storing the Docker images in the Google Container Registry (GCR).
+Assume you are running GitLab CI in the Google Cloud and are storing the Docker images in the Google Container Registry (GCR).
-In this scenario the GCR requires token based authentication for everything and thus you must make two additional things happen:

-1. Get access to your token
-1. Make sure Renovate gets the token to read the Docker registry.
+Access to the GCR uses a Bearer token based authentication.
+The token for the build can be obtained by running `gcloud auth print-access-token`, which requires the Google Cloud SDK to be installed.

+It is also very important to note that this is a short-lived token ([60 minutes](https://stackoverflow.com/questions/50370714/google-cloud-bearer-token-expiry)) and thus storing it repeated builds is useless.

+When applying this to Renovate this all means the access token must be injected into the `hostRules` configuration just before Renovate is started.

 _This documentation only gives **a few hints** on **a possible way** to achieve this in this scenario_

-You need a custom Renovate Docker image that includes the Google Cloud SDK.
+To get access to the token a custom Renovate Docker image is needed that includes the Google Cloud SDK.
 The Dockerfile can look like this:

 ```Dockerfile